screamingjungle/Portfolio-FSWD-Project-MultiUserBlog/readme.txt

 4. Install the dependencies needed to run the app.
         $ pip install -r requirements.txt

 5. In the *app.yaml* file, modify *env_variables* section to suit your needs.

-Change the SECRET key.
+6. Create a new file 'secret.yaml' to store your SECRET key.
+This overrides the app.yaml key.

 6. Follow instructions below for installing and setting up Google App Engine with the project.